The city is bracing for four to six inches of snow Thursday.

 The high Thursday was expected to reach just 20 degrees, with even colder temperatures expected Friday.

 New Yorkers may wake up to 4 inches of snow on the ground by Sunday morning, forecasters said.

 Temperatures on early Monday could sink to 1 degree, matching the low recorded in 1888 for that day.

-Temperatures are expected to dip to 10 degrees, bringing snow and ice on Tuesday, officials said.
+Temperatures are expected to plunge to just 5 degrees, forecasters said.